Njunu-sk/Review/Validation/index.md

 yarn add vee-validate@next
 ```

-After installation, create an empty folder _plugin_ in the _src_ folder and set up the validator, in the folder created:
+After installation, create an empty folder _plugin_ in the _src_ folder and set up the validator, in the folder created add a new file:

 ```
-touch validation.js
+validation.js
 ```

 Configure the plugin,